tensorflow/tfjs-models/posenet/README.md

 ### Multi-Person Pose Estimation

 Multiple Pose estimation can decode multiple poses in an image.
 It is more complex and slightly slower than the single person algorithm, but has the advantage that if multiple people appear in an image, their detected keypoints are less likely to be associated with the wrong pose.
 Even if the usecase is to detect a single person’s pose, this algorithm may be more desirable in that the accidental effect of two poses being joined together won’t occur when multiple people appear in the image.
 It uses the `Fast greedy decoding` algorithm from the research paper [PersonLab: Person Pose Estimation and Instance Segmentation with a Bottom-Up, Part-Based, Geometric Embedding Model](https://arxiv.org/pdf/1803.08225.pdf).
 Both MobileNetV1 and ResNet architecture support multi-person pose estimation.
-One can enable multi-person estimation algorithm by simply **setting the `decodingMethod` to 'multi-person' via the InferenceConfig argument of the `estimatePoses` function**.
+To enable multi-person pose estimation algorithm, **set the `decodingMethod` to 'multi-person' in `estimatePoses` function using an `InferenceConfig` dictionary**.
 The returned array will have **multiple `pose`s**:

 ```javascript
 const net = await posenet.load();